 In addition to the top 10 things to do in San Francisco, you will also find some fun events every month.
 Click the links below for a current calendar of events for each month of the year.

-You will also receive a ticket to a 60-minute bay cruise and a 7-day public transit pass.
+You will also receive a ticket to a 60-minute bay cruise.

 All of these tickets are included with the purchase of the CityPass, which allows you to save more than 40% vs buying them separately.